Prevention with carers

-There are currently around 5,430,016 carers in England, with the economic contribution made by carers in the UK being valued at £132bn a year.
-Carers are often key to people being able to maintain their independence and stay living at home or within their family, however the role of a carer can have impact on a person’s employment, their personal finances, their social life, their relationships and their mental and physical wellbeing.
+Carers contribute £132 billion a year to the UK economy.
+They are often key to people being able to maintain their independence and stay living at home or within their family.
+However, being a carer can have an impact on their employment, personal finances, social life, relationships and their mental and physical wellbeing.

-Prevention services for carers are aimed at supporting people to continue this role whilst also supporting them to be able to access other activities outside of their caring role.
+Prevention services for carers are aimed at supporting people to continue this role whilst also helping them to access other activities outside their caring role.
 Support may involve:

 Making choices, being informed